-In a basic setup, for internet access a modem will be connected to its source via a cable, and the modem will be connected to a router via a cable, and your businesses computer’s will most likely be connected to the same network through a series of switches or routers, but again connected with cables.
-The last step, computers to network, might be done wireless but there will be without a doubt a cable somewhere in the mix at some point.
+In a basic setup, for internet access a modem will be connected to its source via a cable, and the modem will be connected to a router via a cable, and your businesses computers will most likely be connected to the same network through a series of switches or routers, but again connected with cables.
+The last step, connect computers to the network, which might be done wireless but there will be without a doubt a cable somewhere in the mix at some point.

 While most routers available will suffice, it is important to ensure your specific router has the necessary functions and configurations in place to optimize your VoIP connection, and allow the proper flow of data through the network.
 Again, while the specifics of every router configuration will vary, most of them will follow a similar setup and allow for mostly the same tweaks and changes.